David Edwards (quiz contestant)

-David Edwards (born 1947) is a Welsh physics teacher, best known as a TV quiz contestant.
+David Edwards (born 1947) is a British physics teacher, best known as a TV quiz contestant.
 On 21 April 2001 he became the first man to win the million pounds in the UK version of Who Wants to Be a Millionaire? and only the second person after Judith Keppel.
 He competed in both series of Are You an Egghead?, reaching the last 16 in 2008, and the final in 2009, where he lost to fellow Millionaire winner Pat Gibson.

 Early career

 Born in Barry, Wales, Edwards graduated in Metallurgy from Swansea University in 1969, subsequently completing a Postgraduate Certificate in Education at Keele University.
 He studied Advanced French as an external student at Keele University with his wife Viv Edwards.
 He worked as a physics teacher at Cheadle High School and Denstone College, Staffordshire, prior to his appearance on Millionaire.

 Who Wants to Be a Millionaire

 His million pound question was "If you planted the seeds of Quercus robur, what would grow?"
 The options were Trees, Flowers, Vegetables and Grain.
 The correct answer was Trees.
 He used no lifelines for this question, having used all three on a £125,000 question.
 The phone-a-friend he used during his run was his son, Richard Edwards, who later won £125,000 on the show in May 2004, and David returned the favour and acted as his son's phone-a-friend.